If you are researching adoption, you’ve likely seen tons of adoption terms. However, very few people know what these terms mean.

 Place for Adoption

-An adoption plan is the plan expectant parents put together for their unique and individual adoption.
+An adoption plan is the expectant plan parents put together for their unique and individual adoption.
 It involves many different elements—picking a family, getting support and emotional counseling from an Adoption Specialist, creating a plan for hospital time, the type of contact they will have with the prospective adoptive family, and more.

 Match with a Family

 A match occurs when the expectant parents select a family to adopt their child.
-A match can also occur if the Agency is asked to select a family on behalf of the expectant parent(s).
+A match can also occur if the agency is asked to select a family on behalf of the expectant parent(s).